 Rep. John Huffman comes to the Oregon Legislature after years of raising a family, running businesses and serving his community in The Dalles.

 John was born the youngest of three children to Elwyn and Buena Huffman.
-He was raised in Missouri, where Buena served as a long-time church pastor.
+He was raised in Missouri, where Buena serves as a long-time church pastor.

 In 1978, John joined the U.S. Army and served his country until a severe back injury forced him to be honorably discharged.
 He moved to The Dalles in 1984, and a few years later, married his wife Korina.